Internal Investigations

 Typical reasons for internal investigations

-Internal investigations are usually required when internal or external indications of serious breaches of duty or criminal offences arise:
+Internal investigations are usually required when internal or external indications of serious breaches of duty or criminal offenses arise:

 • Suspicion of corruption or bribery